 Availability of Courts: If enough courts are not available at your school, arrangements may be made for use of other facilities in your community.
-At the determination of the local manager, if the number of entries and the number of courts available make it impossible to complete the tournament on Saturday, May 20, it is recommended that Sectional Tournament play begin on Friday afternoon (after school hours).
-If the local manager wishes to begin the competition on May 19, before 4:00 p.m., written consent of the Principal from each participating school must be given.
-Use the "Request for Earlier Starting Time" form available in this manual.
+At the determination of the local manager, if the number of entries and the number of courts available make it impossible to complete the tournament on Saturday, October 15, it is recommended that Sectional Tournament play begin on Friday afternoon (after school hours).
+If the local manager wishes to begin the competition on October 14, before 4:00 p.m., written consent of the principal from each participating school must be given.
+Use the "Request for Earlier Starting Time" form available on the IHSA website.